edgelesssys/constellation/rfc/updates.md

 ## Extending the JoinService

 The CLI will use a lookup table to map the Kubernetes version from the config to URLs and hashes.
-Those are sent over during `constellation init` and used by the first bootstrapper.
+Those are sent over during `constellation init` and used by the first Bootstrapper.
 Then, the URLs and hashes are pushed to the `k8s-components-1.23.12` ConfigMap and the Kubernetes version with a reference to the `k8s-components-1.23.12` ConfigMap is pushed to `k8s-versions`.

 ```yaml
 apiVersion: v1